Klipper3d/klipper/docs/Config_Reference.md

 [fan]
 pin:
 #   Output pin controlling the fan.
 This parameter must be provided.
+#min_power: 0.0
+#   The minimum power (expressed as a value from 0.0 to 1.0) that makes
+#   the fan spin.
+If this value is more than 0.0 then fan speed requests
+#   will be scaled between min_power and max_power (for example, if
+#   min_power is .1 and max_power is 1 a fan speed of 10% is requested then the fan
+#   power will be set to 19%)
+#   This setting may be used to prevent fan stalls at low speeds.
+#   The default is 0.0.
 #max_power: 1.0
 #   The maximum power (expressed as a value from 0.0 to 1.0) that the
 #   pin may be set to.
 The value 1.0 allows the pin to be set fully